5 Ways to Check Your Idaho EBT Balance

 How Can I Keep My EBT Card Secure?

-With phishing and spam attacks on the rise in Idaho, it is important to recognize the different forms these scams can take.
-Knowing the methods thieves use is the first step in protecting your benefits and responding quickly if fraud occurs.
+With phishing and spam attacks on the rise, it is important to recognize the different forms these scams can take.
+Knowing how thieves operate is the first step toward protecting your benefits and taking swift action if they are compromised.

 How EBT Benefits Are Stolen